John Severin: Marvel Comics and other publishers

 After Atlas transitioned to become Marvel Comics in the 1960s, Severin did extensive work as penciler, inker or both on such series as The Incredible Hulk, Conan the Barbarian, and Captain Savage and his Leatherneck Raiders.
 Herb Trimpe, the primary Hulk penciler during this period comics fans and historians call the Silver Age of comic books, said in 2009, "I was kind of thrilled when John Severin inked me, because I liked his work for EC Comics, and he was one of my idols."
 As inker, Severin teamed with penciler Dick Ayers on an acclaimed run of the World War II series Sgt.
 Fury and his Howling Commandos, beginning with #44 (July 1967).
 In the 1970s, he collaborated with his sister, artist Marie Severin, on Marvel's sword and sorcery series, King Kull.

 During this time he was by far the most prolific contributor to the satiric Cracked magazine, drawing television and movie parodies along with other features, including most of the magazine's covers.
+Severin was Cracked's signature artist for nearly 40 years.

 For Warren Publishing in the 1960s, he drew for the black-and-white comics magazines Blazing Combat and Creepy.
 Severin also contributed to Topps' line of bubble gum trading cards.
 He was one of the artists on Joe Kubert's self-published Sojourn series in 1977.
 His 1980s work for Marvel included The 'Nam, What The--?!, and Semper Fi.